ashutoshjoshi1/BlackRoom-GUI/README.md

 - All event handlers and business logic remain in `app.py`.
 Only the UI construction for each tab moved out.
 - You can further refactor by moving handlers specific to a tab into that tab module and importing them back into `app.py`.

+PS D:\BlackRoom-GUI> python .\main.py
+measure, Could not start measurement of spec Ava1.
+Error: error code -5, Function is called while result of previous function is not received yet.